 There is another part to the question of "Who killed Christ."
 Who killed the Jews?
-This is the question from God who asks of Cain "Where is Abel your brother?"340 Fraternal violence is the defining feature of human history.341 It is the question from God who says to man: "the voice of your brother's blood cries out to Me from the ground...
+This is the question from God who asks of Cain "Where is Abel your brother?"

+Fraternal violence is the defining feature of human history.

+It is the question from God who says to man:

+The voice of your brother's blood cries out to Me from the ground . . .
 Therefore, you are cursed more than the ground, which opened wide its mouth to receive your brother's blood from your hand."
+Genesis 4:10-11

-Genesis 4:10-11.
-The "blood of thy brother, and also of his descendants" refers to "he, who kills, kills more than the victim."342 In Genesis 4:10, the plural of the word "blood" is used, implying that Cain's crime was not just against Abel but the blood of his descendants who will never be persecutor persecutes God.
-The Christian Church during the years of the Holocaust proved to be a medieval institution.344 "Am I my brother's keeper?"
-Death entered history with the murder of a man by his brother.345 Whoever kills - kills his brother and some part of himself; whereas, the Darwinian response is you are not "my brother's keeper" otherwise you are interfering with natural selection.346 Cain's natural way is crowded, but God's way is not.347 God neither tested the killer nor the victim with Cain as the first man to view murder as an act of ultimate rebellion against God.348
+The "blood of thy brother, and also of his descendants" refers to "he, who kills, kills more than the victim."
+In Genesis 4:10, the plural of the word "blood" is used, implying that Cain's crime was not just against Abel but the blood of his descendants who will never be.

+The question: Who killed the Jews? asks who lifted his hand against God.
+When the Jew is persecuted, the persecutor persecutes God.
+The Christian Church during the years of the Holocaust proved to be a medieval institution.
+"Am I my brother's keeper?"
+Death entered history with the murder of a man by his brother.
+Whoever kills - kills his brother and some part of himself; whereas, the Darwinian response is you are not "my brother's keeper" otherwise you are interfering with natural selection.
+Cain's natural way is crowded, but God's way is not.
+God neither tested the killer nor the victim with Cain as the first man to view murder as an act of ultimate rebellion against God.